-- Check the fan belt drives for proper alignment and tension.
-Refer to Start-Up section for more information. - Filters can load up with dirt during building construction.
-Replace any dirty pleated filters and clean the aluminum mesh filters in the intake hood.
-Refer to Routine Maintenance section. - Verify that non-motorized dampers open and close properly. - Check the tightness of all factory wiring connections. - Verify control wire gauge.
-Refer to the Electrical Connections section. - Verify diameter seal settings on the energy recovery wheel.
-Refer to Start-Up section for more information. - □ Install exhaust inlet motorized damper.
-Refer to Unit Accessories section.
+☐ Rotate the fan wheels and energy recovery wheels by hand and ensure no parts are rubbing.
+If rubbing occurs, refer to Start-Up Components for more information. ☐ Check the fan belt drives for proper alignment and tension (refer to Start-Up Components for more information). ☐ Filters can load up with dirt during building construction.
+Replace any dirty pleated filters and clean the aluminum mesh filters in the intake hood (refer to Routine Maintenance). ☐ Verify that non-motorized dampers open and close properly. ☐ Check the tightness of all factory wiring connections ☐ Verify control wire gauge (refer to the Electrical Information).